#1 Bee Removal Service

 Atomic Pest Control will remove bees alive in certain situations.
 If a colony can be quickly contained without any aggressive behavior, a live removal may be possible.
 Once a bee professional is on site and assesses the situation, they will determine if a live removal is a safe option.
 If the bees are not contained properly, you may end up in a very dangerous situation.

-Why do I keep seeing bees around my pool (faucet, birdbath, pond, fountain, etc) and what can I do to keep them away?
+Why do I keep seeing bees around my pool (faucet, birdbath, pond, fountain, etc.) and what can I do to keep them away?

-Bees need water, just like other living organisms, in order to survive.
+Bees need water, just like other living organisms, to survive.
 In the summer, bee activity will increase around any source of water they can find because they use the water to help keep their hive cool.
-It is difficult to keep bees away from a water source, once they have located it.
+It is difficult to keep bees away from a water source once they have located it.
 There are not a lot of options when trying to keep bees away from water sources near your home.
 If you believe that bees are dwelling near or on your property, it is best to contact a professional to see what they can do to locate the hive.